 Types of Samples

-There are basically two types of sample depending on how they are selected.
+There are basically two types depending on how they are selected.

-Non Random Sample – Here the sample is selected based on a certain criteria where all the objects from a population do not have the same probability of selection.
+2. Non Random Sample – It is selected based on a certain criteria where all the objects from a population do not have the same probability of selection.

 Hence, this concludes the definition of Sample along with its overview.